GeorgeCiesinski/custom-drupal-docs/docs/glossary.md

 ## Root folder

 The Root folder is the folder that contains the <code>composer</code> files, as well as the <code>vendor</code> and <code>web</code> directories.

+## Stable 9

+A plain/normalized Drupal theme that is used to create subthemes.